Once Rack is installed and launched (see Installing), you will see an empty rack with a toolbar.

 Finally, turn up the Mixer's Ch 1 volume knob by clicking and dragging the knob upwards.

 At this point, you are ready to learn the rest of the Fundamental modules to build your own unique patches.
 I personally recommend that you try to push them to their limits before moving on to other official or third-party plugins.
-They are more capable than they might appear, and if you are not yet confident about their features, you may feel overwhelmed by the hundreds of other plugins.
+They are more capable than they might appear, and learning how to use them effectively will prevent you from being overwhelmed by the hundreds of other modules.